Lower Peak Forest Canal

 Hyde Bank Tunnel

 This tunnel is the second of the three original tunnels on the Peak Forest Canal and it is situated in Romiley.
-It is 308 yards long and it has no towpath but boats can pass inside it.
+It is 308-yards long by 16-feet wide, so boats could pass, and the minimum height above water level is 6 feet 8 inches.
 Boats were propelled through it by 'legging'.
-If a boat were being operated single-handedly, then the boatman would lie on his back on top of the cabin and 'walk' along the tunnel roof.
+If a boat were being operated single-handedly, the boatman would lie on his back on top of the cabin and 'walk' along the tunnel roof.
 If two crew members were available, they would place a plank across the boat, lie on that, back-to-back, and then they would 'walk' along the tunnel sides.
 Meanwhile, the horse found its own way over the top of the tunnel, a distance of about ½ mile.
 Towing horses knew the way and they went over on their own.
 It was once said that anyone with a good memory had a 'memory like a boat horse'.
 Originally, the horse path over the top was known as the 'perpetual easement for horses for canal purposes'.
 From the western side of Hyde Bank the horse path climbs up the hill and almost immediately passes below a bridge in the Gothic style that carries the drive to Oakwood Hall.

 Bridge over the Peak Forest Canal horse path at Hyde Bank looking westwards.

 This bridge dates from c.1845 and it was built of ashlar and dressed stone with a Tudor arch.
 The architect was Edward Walters of Manchester who also designed Oakwood Hall and Oakwood Hall Lodge, the latter being adjacent to the bridge on its eastern side.
-The bridge was listed Grade II on the 11 Oct 1985, List Entry No. 1242589.
+The bridge is listed Grade II, List Entry No. 1242589.

 Oakwood Hall, Romiley, early 20th centry.